aestream/faery/README.md

 See _examples_ in this repository.

-## Use Faery to render and analyze many recordings
+## Using Faery to render and analyze many recordings

 ### Setup